Custom CRM Software for Electrical Contractors

 Monthly Cost Recurring monthly fees $0/mo after build

 You Own It?
-No — you license access Yes — code, data, everything
+No — you license access Yes — your data, customizations, branding, integrations; perpetual license to the platform + source code

 Per-User Fees Per-seat fees may apply Unlimited users included